 Please also do the following:

-•Stop aspirin and clopidogrel (Plavix) at least 5 and preferably 10 days before the procedure
+•Stop clopidogrel (Plavix) at least 5 and preferably 10 days before the procedure

-•Stop anti-inflammatory medications such as ibuprofen, Advil, Nurofen, Voltarol, Arthrotec, three days before the biopsy
+other blood thinning medication such as warfarin, or newer agents that anticoaglate should be stopped following advice from your doctors.

 You will need to sign a consent form that says you understand the advantages, risks and alternatives of a prostate biopsy and agree to have the test done.